SB-3262

 Plain Language

-For minor users, the AI identity notification required by Section 15(a) may not be disabled under any circumstances.
-While adult users may opt out of the notification, minor users must always receive it — the conspicuous persistent text notification or the periodic 30-minute non-text notification.
-This creates an unconditional, non-waivable disclosure obligation for minors.
+For minor users, the AI identity notification required under Section 15(a) may not be disabled under any circumstances.
+Unlike adult users, who may opt out of the notification, minor users must always receive the persistent text-based notification or the periodic (at least every 30 minutes) non-text notification.
+This creates an unconditional, non-waivable disclosure obligation for all minor interactions.

 Statutory Text